Why your unconscious isn't the bad guy

 January 24, 2018

-The idea that humans are on autopilot a lot of the time is not new in psychological research, and it's probably not new to you.
-So many of the self-improvement soundbites that are written and rewritten in our media feeds revolve around the idea that freedom comes from unchaining ourselves from the routines of the everyday.
+So many of the self-improvement soundbites that are written and rewritten in our media feeds revolve around the idea that freedom comes from unchaining ourselves from those automatic routines of the everyday we each collect.
 But, something very valuable gets lost in these pithy reminders.

 The standard narrative; we must conquer our subconscious

 Plato described emotion and reason as the horses that pull us in two directions.
 Isaiah, the biblical prophet, encouraged us to come together and reason, rather than act without thinking.

 The idea is truly as old as writing, and the idea is still popular today.

 Daniel Kahneman's exemplary (if a tad inaccessible) book, Thinking, Fast and Slow neatly breaks down our mental processes into two 'systems'.
 'System 1' is fast and subconscious, acting based on our implicit biases, emotions, and stereotypes.
 'System 2' is slower (or perhaps, lazier), but conscious and calculating---the 'rational' mind.

 Kahneman tells us that, though we assume we typically make our decisions with the slower and more analytical System 2, we are actually far more likely to use our faster and more biased System 1.

 In his hugely popular TED Talk and book, Simon Sinek speaks to the same core idea—-a split between our emotional decision-making, and our newer and more feeble rational brain.
 Alluding to Paul MacLean's Triune Theory of the brain, Sinek tells us: